lucyparsons/OpenOversight/README.md

 # OpenOversight

 OpenOversight is a Lucy Parsons Labs project to improve police accountability through public and crowdsourced data.
-We maintain a database of police officer demographic information and and provide digital galleries of photographs to help people identify police officers they would like to file a complaint on.
+We maintain a database of police officer demographic information and provide digital galleries of photographs to help people identify police officers they would like to file a complaint on.

 ![](docs/img/updated_gallery.png)